Is NFC/RFID Skimming a Real Threat... Yet?

 Generally, the bad guy(s) can get a bigger/better return-on-investment by trying to steal your credit card information via phishing or by hacking/cracking databases with already present security issues.

-But you should know that the threat is always there, as with everything we do.
+But you should be aware that the threat is always there, as with everything we do.
 Thankfully, it's pretty easy to protect yourself, whether this form of information stealing is on your radar (read: threat model) or not.

 The obvious answer is to be aware of your surroundings.

 We don't necessarily believe you should go out and buy anti-RFID skimming pants or anything, but a simple wallet or sleeve that offers some protection is better than none and could prove worth it if this type of attack fits your threat model.

 In addition to buying RFID-blocking technology, you can take my earlier advice of being aware of your surroundings when using your NFC-enabled phone or RFID enabled card and pair it with (1) putting the NFC/RFID device in your front pocket and/or (2) putting RFID cards together.

 Putting the NFC/RFID device/card in your front pocket allows you to easily maintain watch over it with less effort.
 Overall, it's harder to secure anything in your back pocket over your front pocket.